 Timing the Instant Pot Corned Beef Dinner

 I used the pressure cooker setting on the Instant Pot, cooking the meat first for 85 minutes.
 This means it really takes around 2 hours, because it takes about 1/2 hour to build up the steam and pressure before the timer starts to time.
+I suggest you follow the recommended timing of your own Instant Pot, but this timing worked well for me.

-Then I used the quick release method to release the steam (follow the directions of your pot’s manufacturer).
+I used the quick release method to release the steam (follow the directions of your pot’s manufacturer).
 Then I removed the meat to a platter, covered it with foil and stuck it in a 200-degree oven to keep it warm while I made the vegetables.

 So, all told, it took 2 1/2 hours to cook.
 About 20 minutes were hands on to prepare everything before cooking, so count on a bit less than 3 hours for this recipe.
 But you can sit down, have a glass of wine or two, play some games with the kids, or dance a jig while you wait.
 No fussing!